Aging changes in the senses

 As you age, structures inside the ear start to change and their functions decline.
 Your ability to pick up sounds decreases.
 You may also have problems maintaining your balance as you sit, stand, and walk.

 Age-related hearing loss is called presbycusis.
 It affects both ears equally.
 Hearing, particularly the ability to hear high-frequency sounds, may decline.
 You may also have trouble telling the difference between certain sounds.
 Or, you may have problems hearing a conversation when there is background noise.
 If you are having trouble hearing, discuss your symptoms with your health care provider.
+Even mild hearing loss has been associated with a higher chance of developing dementia.
 One way to manage hearing loss is by getting fitted with hearing aids.

 Persistent, abnormal ear noise (tinnitus) is another common problem in older adults.
 Causes of tinnitus may include wax buildup, medicines that damage structures inside the ear or mild hearing loss.
 If you have tinnitus, ask your provider how to manage the condition.